nielm/chrome-extensions/window_manager/README.md

 - `id` - **required**, identifier of the action, used in matchers to reference the action

-- `display` - **required**, name of display, the action will not be performed if the display of given name doesn't exist.
+- `display` - **required**, name of display, the action will not be performed if there is no active display matching this name.

   Available values:
-  - `primary` - display defined as primary
+  - `primary` - display defined as primary.
-  - `-primary` - display that is not primary (if there are multiple non primary displays the first one will be used)
+  - `-primary` - display that is not primary.
-  - `internal` - display defined as internal
+  - `internal` - display defined as internal.
-  - `-internal` - display that is not internal (if there are multiple non internal displays the first one will be used)
+  - `-internal` - display that is not internal.
   - `[name of the display]` - name of the display, e.g. `DELL U4021QW`.
-  - `[id of the display]` - ChromeOS internal display ID (useful when you have multiple displays with the same name)
+  - `[id of the display]` - ChromeOS internal display ID, e.g. `73492720573986543`.

+  If you have multiple displays that match the display name, you can specify the index of the display to used as follows:

+  - `-internal[0]` - the first non-internal display
+  - `-internal[1]` - the second non-internal display
+  - `HP Z27n[1]` - the second "HP Z27n" display

+  Displays are ordered by their desktop arrangement: from left to right, then from top to bottom.
+If no index is specified, the first matched (ie leftmost) will be used.

-  _Hint: A List of displays with their names and IDs is printed at the top of the extension options page._
+  _Hint: A List of displays with their names, IDs and desktop position in this sort order is shown at the top of the extension options page._

 - `shortcutId` - action will be triggered by the shortcut of given id as defined on the shortcuts page (`chrome://extensions/shortcuts`).